 - Feeding time is a great opportunity for skin-on-skin time.
 Strip your baby down to a diaper, take your shirt off, and use a blanket over your shoulders for warmth.
 Before you get undressed, try to remember to use the bathroom, get a glass of water, your phone, a book, or anything else you want handy in case your baby falls asleep and you want to relax together.

 - Try taking a bath with your baby.
 Make sure to have towels ready on the floor within reach before you get in, and someone to help you and your baby get out of the bath if possible.
 A space heater in the bathroom can give you a little extra warmth—just make sure it’s as far from the tub as possible.

-- If your baby enjoys massage, your light touch with coconut oil is great for skin-on-skin contact.
+- If your baby enjoys massage, your light touch is great for skin-on-skin contact.
+If you use baby oil or a natural oil like coconut, test a small area of your baby’s skin first to ensure there’s no allergic reaction.
 Massage for babies is most calming from the center of their bodies out, so start with your baby’s chest and move out to legs and arms.
-Try a space heater in the bathroom after a bath, and use dark or older towels under and around your baby.
-Sometimes the massage oil can stain fresh white towels.
+Make sure the room is warm and use dark or older towels under and around your baby.
+Sometimes the massage oil can stain fresh, white towels.

-The American Academy of Pediatrics recommends that supervised tummy time for full-term babies start in the first week, as soon as the umbilical cord stump falls off.
-Some babies love it, but (alas!) it’s not a happy time for others.
-(In a poll of Lovevery Instagram followers, 52% said their baby’s tummy time reaction was 😄while 48% said it was more like 😩).
+The American Academy of Pediatrics recommends that supervised tummy time for full-term babies start soon after birth.
+Start on your chest and move to the floor once your baby’s umbilical cord stump falls off.
+Some babies love it, but it isn’t a happy time for others.
+In a poll of Lovevery families, 52% of respondents said their baby’s tummy time reaction was 🙂 while 48% said it was more like 🙃